jbernadas/screenshot/README.rst

   unzip chromedriver_linux64.zip

-Put chromedriver into your PATH:
+Make chromedriver executable then move it to a directory that is part of your path:
 ::

+  chmod +x chromedriver
   sudo mv chromedriver /usr/local/bin/chromedriver

 Now cd into screenshot directory.
 Fire up the multi.py file: